Molokini Snorkeling (2026): Best Time, Depths, and Conditions

 NOAA’s Hawaiʻi viewing guidance includes these distances:

-- Dolphins & small whales: at least 50 yards away (spinner dolphins have specific federal protections in Hawaiʻi).
+• Dolphins & small whales: at least 50 yards away (spinner dolphins have specific federal protections in HawaiÊ»i).

 Coral is alive and breaks easily.
 The simplest way to protect the reef is to keep your fins up, maintain buoyancy (use flotation if needed), and avoid standing or resting on the bottom.

-If the surface is choppy, stay near the boat and follow crew instructions rather than fighting current or surge.
+If the surface is choppy, stay near the boat and follow the crew's instructions rather than fighting the current or surge.

-Sunscreen & Gear (Maui Rules + Best Practices)
+Sunscreen And Gear (Maui Rules And Best Practices)

 On Maui, the safest “reef-friendly” approach is UPF clothing (rashguard) first, then mineral sunscreen.

-Maui County restricts non-mineral sunscreens without a prescription—check the Active Ingredients label for zinc oxide and/or titanium dioxide.
+Maui County restricts non-prescription non-mineral sunscreens; check the Active Ingredients label for zinc oxide and/or titanium dioxide.
 Apply sunscreen before you get on the boat so it has time to absorb.

 Backup Plan When Conditions Change